 Q: Should we seek help through Section 504 or IDEA?
 Is one better than the other?

 A: Both Section 504 and IDEA can provide adequate services for a student with an attention deficit disorder.
-The distinction in eligibility between the two laws has to do with whether or not a student, as a result of ADD, requires special education (under IDEA) or merely accommodations (under Section 504) in order to receive an appropriate education.
-An advantage of obtaining services through IDEA, however, is that the dispute resolution process under this act is very quick.
-IDEA also has “stay put” provisions to ensure that a student can keep the services he or she was granted, as well as clear safeguards in suspension and expulsion actions.
-Although Section 504 offers students some protections, these protections may be more difficult to enforce than those provided through IDEA.
+The distinction in eligibility between the two laws has to do with whether or not a student, as a result of ADD, requires specially designed instruction (under IDEA) or merely accommodations (under Section 504) in order to receive an appropriate education.

 Q: How would I get service under IDEA or Section 504 for my son?